Simplifying Complex Rational Expressions

 Simplify the expression .

-and simplify a little bit for
+Then simplify a little bit by canceling out those x's.

 Still too many parentheses for our taste, but we'll take them over a kajillion fraction lines any day.

 When the numerator and/or denominator of a complex rational expression also involves addition and/or subtraction, there are three things we can do.
-We can

 Either of the first two methods should give the same answer, so you can use whichever you like better.
 You could also use both methods on the same problem as a way to check your work.
 You should only resort to using the third method in times of great duress.
 Or, you know, buy one of those squeezy stress ball things.